DissonantVoid/DVs-Behavior-Tree/addons/DVs_behavior_tree/docs/(2) using addon.md

 <img src="https://imgur.com/re9J1qD.png" width="300"/>

 # Best Practices
-While there are many ways to approach organizing and maintaining a behavior tree overtime, here are some best practices:
+There are many ways to approach organizing a behavior tree overtime and sometimes more than 1 way to achieve the same result, how to organize you behavior tree is an art of its own, though here are some best practices that could help:
 - Make sure action nodes are minimalistic.
 Instead of an action like "Attack" that causes an enemy to chase the player and shoot at them it's better to separate that into smaller scope actions like "Chase" and "Shoot".
 This way we minimize dependency between nodes and allow them to be reused and modified easily.
 - Ensure that all condition nodes are truthy.
 That means condition nodes should check if a condition is true instead of false (is_damaged, has_weapon instead of is_not_damaged, has_no_weapon).
 This avoids having 2 versions of the same condition node, the Inverter decorator can be used to invert the node into a falsy checks.
 - Rename behavior tree nodes in the editor so the tree is easier to read.
 Nodes also support an optional description that is visible in the debugger.